 In 2017 the Parish Council resolved to make a Neighbourhood Plan, to build upon the Parish Plan, but more importantly to give more substance to local feeling regarding future development of the village.
-In 2019 the parish was designated as the Neighbourhood Plan area (see Map 1, due to an anomaly when the boundaries were redrawn, Old Hunstanton beach remained in the parish of Hunstanton, splitting Old Hunstanton in two, with a detached seaward area).
-Consultation comprised collection of resident and visitor opinion at the 2018 and 2019 Flower Festival & Fete, and in 2019 questionnaires were circulated to residents and businesses.
-Draft policies were put out for consultation in 2021.
-The revised Plan was then put to a referendum and adopted on xx.xx.xx.
+The Neighbourhood Plan was designated on 25 July 2018 (see Map 1, due to an anomaly when the boundaries were redrawn, Old Hunstanton beach remained in the parish of Hunstanton, splitting Old Hunstanton in two, with a detached seaward area).
+The Neighbourhood Plan was supported by public consultation, as set out in the Consultation Statement published and submitted alongside the Neighbourhood Plan.